 Apart from their passive role in the metastatic spread, lymphatic vessels were also shown to contribute to the efficiency of the immune recognition and to the regulation of the checkpoints critical in antitumour responses.
 The LN lymphatic endothelial cells (LECs) may contribute to immune tolerance to T cells by programmed death-ligand 1 (PD-L1, CD274) expression.
 11 Thus, lymphatics play diverse, active roles in tumour progression.
 7 12 One of the mechanisms of the 'active' contribution of lymphatics to metastasis refers to a cross-talk between lymphatic and tumour cells.
 As shown in many human cancers and some experimental models, the lymphatic system promotes migration of cancer cells towards lymphatics by chemokine secretion.13 Cancer cells bearing specific receptors, such as C-X-C motif chemokine receptor 4 (CXCR4) and atypical chemokine receptor 3 (ACKR3, previously termed CXCR7), are recruited to the LNs that secrete a ligand of these receptors, C-X-C motif chemokine ligand 12 (CXCL12) chemokine, previously termed SDF-1), produced by the LECs.
 This means that, in order to disseminate, cancer cells use the physiological signalling mechanism of attracting antigen-presenting cells to the LNs.
 9 14 LNs, similar to lungs, bone marrow and liver, all known to constitutively express CXCL12, are the common sites of metastases.
-15 In addition, to migrate toward the draining lymphatics, tumour cells, along with expressing ACKR3, may often also secrete the ACKR3 ligands, and-by exploiting interstitial flow-produce an autologous
+15 In addition, to migrate toward the draining lymphatics, tumour cells, along with expressing ACKR3, may often also secrete the ACKR3 ligands, and-by exploiting interstitial flow-produce an autologous chemotaxis-inducing gradients.
+13 16 Interestingly, the CXCR4/ACKR3/CXCL12 axis was previously shown to activate the PI3K/Akt/mTOR pathway, 15 17 which we demonstrated to be activated in VSCC.
+18 19

-@ Author(s) (or their employer(s)) 2021.
+@ Author(s) (or their employer(s)) 2022.
 Re-use permitted under CC BY-NC.
 No commercial re-use.
 See rights and permissions.
-Published by BMJ.
+Published